-As soon as your instance starts to boot, you're billed for each hour or partial hour that you keep the instance running (even if the instance is idle).
+If the instance you launched was not in the free usage tier, as soon as your instance starts to boot, you're billed for each hour or partial hour that you keep the instance running (even if the instance is idle).
 When you've decided that you no longer need the instance, you can terminate it.